 Defining the Complex Correction

-Based on what has said above, it is no wonder that we can define a complex correction based on the golden ratio.
-How to do that?
-If you followed all our Elliott Waves articles dedicated to the subject here on the Forex Trading Academy, you’ll find out that a complex correction is never starting with a triangle.
-Therefore, there are only two other options left: a zigzag or a flat.
-This is very important as the overall complex correction can be defined based on what the first corrective wave is.
-It is either going to be a complex correction that starts with a flat or a complex correction that starts with a zigzag.
-There’s no other way around!
+Based on what has been said above, it is no wonder that we can define a complex correction based on the golden ratio.
+How do we do that?
+If you followed all our Elliott Waves articles dedicated to the subject here on the Forex Trading Academy, you’ll know that a complex correction never starts with a triangle.
+So there are only two other options left: a zigzag or a flat.
+This is very important, as the overall complex correction can be defined based on what the first corrective wave is.
+It is either going to be a complex correction that starts with a flat, or a complex correction that starts with a zigzag.
+There’s no other way around it!

-While this may not look very important at this stage, it will turn out it is critical as these two complex corrections will have a different channeling component.
-Therefore, we have to know what the nature of the first corrections is.
-This is being given by the retracement level the first b-wave is making into the territory of the previous a-wave.
+While this may not look very important at this stage, it will turn out to be critical, as these two complex corrections will have a different channelling component; therefore, we have to know what the nature of the first correction is.
+This is given by the retracement level the first b-wave makes into the territory of the previous a-wave.
 In a flat, the b-wave should end beyond the 61.8% retracement level, while in a zigzag, the b-wave should end before that level.
-Once again, the golden ratio comes handy in identifying the nature of the complex correction.
-This, in turn, will give an educated guess regarding the length of the complex correction (both in price and time!!!) and when to enter and exit a trade.
+Once again, the golden ratio comes in handy in identifying the nature of the complex correction.
+This, in turn, will allow an educated guess regarding the length of the complex correction (both in price and time!) and when to enter and exit a trade.

 Trading the X-Wave

-By the time the nature of the first correction is known (either a flat or a zigzag), one should refer to the types of flats and zigzags in order to identify the exact one that formed.
-This is important as it will give us the end of the pattern and the possibility to take a trade in the other direction as an x-wave is coming.
+By the time the nature of the first correction is known (either a flat or a zigzag), one should refer to the types of flats and zigzags in order to identify the exact type that has formed.
+This is important as it will give us the end of the pattern and the possibility of taking a trade in the other direction, as an x-wave is coming.
 The x-wave, as a connecting or intervening one, is always corrective, and it should be interpreted based on the type of the first correction.
 If the first correction was a zigzag, then it is mandatory for the x-wave to be a simple correction.
-If on the other hand, the first correction was flat, the x-wave can be both a simple or a complex correction.
+If, on the other hand, the first correction was a flat, the x-wave can be either a simple or a complex correction.
 Moreover, bringing the golden ratio into the discussion, all eyes should be on the length of the x-wave.
-If this one stretches beyond 61.8% level, the market is forming a complex correction with a large x-wave, if not, a complex correction with a small one.
-Both are different and open the gates for different patterns and different trading plans.
+If this one stretches beyond the 61.8% level, the market is forming a complex correction with a large x-wave; and if not, a complex correction with a small one.
+Both are different, and open the gates for different patterns and different trading plans.